mazeppa-dev/mazeppa/README.md

 In summary, supercompilation consists of 1) unfolding function definitions, 2) analyzing calls that pattern-match an unknown variable, 3) breaking down computation into smaller parts, 4) folding repeated computations, and 5) decomposing calls that cannot be unfolded, such as `+(.v3, .v4)` (`n13`) in our example.
 The whole supercompilation process is guaranteed to terminate, because when some computation is becoming dangerously bigger and bigger, we break it down into subproblems and solve them in isolation.

 There are a plenty of other interesting examples of deforestation in the [`examples/`](examples/) folder, including tree-like data structures.
-In fact, we have reimplemented all samples from the previous work on higher-order call-by-value supercompilation by Peter A. Jonsson and Johan Nordlander [^CbV-supercomp] [^CbV-supercomp-next]; in all cases, Mazeppa has performed similarly or better.
+In fact, we have reimplemented all samples from the previous work on higher-order call-by-value supercompilation by Peter A. Jonsson and Johan Nordlander [^CbV-supercomp] [^CbV-supercomp-next]; in almost all cases, Mazeppa has performed similarly or better.

 ## Specializing the power function